Sangguniang Barangay: History

-During the American Colonial Period, appointed Rural Councils were created, with four councillors assisting the council's barrio lieutenant, now known as the barangay chairperson.
-The body was later renamed Barrio Council.
-The 1959 Barrio Charter Act, passed after Philippine independence in 1946, changed the council from being appointed to elected.
+During the American colonial period, appointed rural councils were created, with four councilors assisting the barrio lieutenant, now known as the barangay captain.
+The body was later renamed the Barrio Council.
+The Barrio Charter Act of 1959, enacted after Philippine independence in 1946, made members of the council elective rather than appointive.

 In 1982, Batas Pambansa Blg.
 222 (lit.
-'National Law No. 222') was passed to provide an act for election of barangay officials, and for other purposes.
-In this act, barangay officials consist of a barangay chairperson (punong-barangay/capitán del barangay) and six councilors (kagawad/consejal) of the Sangguniang Barangay.
-The Local Government Code of 1991 redefined this and it is prevailing law for the roles and responsibilities of the Sangguniang Barangay.
+'National Law No. 222') provided for the election of barangay officials.
+Under the act, barangay officials consisted of the barangay captain (punong barangay or kapitan ng barangay) and six councilors (kagawad) comprising the Sangguniang Barangay.
+The Local Government Code of 1991 redefined the composition, powers, and functions of the Sangguniang Barangay and remains the governing law.